 The Project on International Peace & Security’s E-internship program is a novel approach to undergraduate internships that builds on a growing telecommuting trend in the business community.
 Using the College’s IT infrastructure, the E-internship program links students in Williamsburg with government agencies, think tanks, non-governmental organizations, and industry in the United States and internationally.
 PIPS e-interns apply the knowledge and skills they attain in their classes to real world challenges, gaining insight into the interplay between theory and practice in international affairs as well as valuable professional experience.
 Moreover, e-internships can serve as a valuable boost to securing onsite internships in the future.

 Students participating in the program do not have to find their own internships.
 PIPS has secured internship positions in the international affairs community.
 Once selected into the E-internship program, PIPS and the e-internship directors will work with employers to place students.
-E-intern applicants should employer preferences in their cover letters.
+E-intern applicants should specify employer preferences in their cover letters.

 For the 2014-2015 academic year, the following employers are seeking PIPS e-interns: